MicrosoftDocs/winrt-api/windows.devices.enumeration/deviceinformationkind.md

 ## -description

-Represents the kind of [DeviceInformation](deviceinformation.md) object.
+Defines constants that specify a kind of [DeviceInformation](deviceinformation.md) object.

 ## -enum-fields